validatedpatterns/docs/building-a-pattern.md

 Some of the validated patterns use configuration files (for now), while others, like the [Multicloud GitOps](https://hybrid-cloud-patterns.io/multicloud-gitops/) uses Vault. *TBD add a link to the Vault set up page here when completed*

 ## Policy
 While many enterprise Cloud Native applications use open source, many of the products used require licenses or subscriptions.
-Policies help enforce license and subscription management and the channels needed to get access to those licesnes or subscriptions.
+Policies help enforce license and subscription management and the channels needed to get access to those licenses or subscriptions.

-Similarliy in a multicloud deployments anc complex edge deployments policies can help define and select the correct GitOps workflows that need to be managed for various sites.
-E.g. defining an OpenShift Cluster as a "Factory" in the Industrial Edge validated pattern provides a simple trigger to rollout the entire Factory deployment.
+Similarliy in a multicloud deployments and complex edge deployments policies can help define and select the correct GitOps workflows that need to be managed for various sites or clusters.
+E.g. defining an OpenShift Cluster as a "Factory" in the [Industrial Edge](https://hybrid-cloud-patterns.io/industrial-edge/factory/) validated pattern provides a simple trigger to rollout the entire Factory deployment.
 Policy is a very powerful tool in automation.

 Validated patterns uses [Red Hat Advanced Cluster Management for Kubernetes](https://www.redhat.com/en/technologies/management/advanced-cluster-management) to control clusters and applications from a single console, with built in security policies.